Stuartlab-UCSC/hexmap-view/www/public/help/_sources/basicControls.rst.txt

 The controls described here are available on the map layout page so if you are on the home page, get to the map page with a click on a map thumbnail.

-Basic Tumor Map controls include the ability to navigate the map, color the map and view a node's details.
+Basic TumorMap controls include the ability to navigate the map, color the map and view a node's details.

 .. _navigateTheMap: